Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Preliminaries

-We refer to \cite[Proposition 9.2.1]{zimmer:libro} for a proof of the fact that Definition \ref{def:algebraic:hull} is well-defined by the Noetherianity of the target.
-In this paper we are interested in the subset of Zariski dense cocycles in $\Hm^1(\Gamma;\Meas(X,G))$, that we denote by $\Hm_{ZD}^1(\Gamma;\Meas(X,G))$.
+We need to introduce the conjugacy class of the subgroup to define the algebraic hull, since the cohomology relation allows us to twist the cocycle using $G$-conjugacy.
+We refer to \cite[Proposition 9.2.1]{zimmer:libro} for a proof of the fact that Definition \ref{def:algebraic:hull} is well-defined thanks to the Noetherianity of the target.
+In this paper we will be interested in the subset of Zariski dense cocycles in $\Hm^1(\Gamma \curvearrowright X; G)$, that we denote by $\Hm_{ZD}^1(\Gamma \curvearrowright X; G)$.
+The latter is merely a subset and it has no other algebraic structure.